Trier Cathedral: Exterior

 Large sections of Roman brickwork are visible on the north façade.
+These belong to an originally square building, of which ancient masonry still stands on the opposite side.
+These preserved parts of the core building from around 340 make the cathedral the oldest church building still in use in Germany.
+The somewhat older Trier Aula Palatina of Constantine the Great (around 311) was, however, not built as a church, but as an Aula Regia, and the core building of St. Gereon's Basilica, Cologne, from between 350 and 365, which also still partially exists, was built as a mausoleum.
+While Trier (Augusta Treverorum) belonged to the province of Gallia Belgica, Cologne (Colonia Claudia Ara Agrippinensium) was the capital of the Roman province of Germania Inferior.
+These were the two largest ancient Roman cities in present-day Germany.

 The imposing westwork of Trier Cathedral consist of five symmetrical sections and is typical of Romanesque architecture under the Salian emperors (11th century).
 The westwork was started by Poppo von Babenberg (1010–47) and completed by Eberhard (1047–66).
 Its four towers are more or less symmetrically placed on both sides of the western apse.
 It served as an example for many other churches in Rhine-Meuse area.
 The Latin inscription above the clock on the tallest tower reads "NESCITIS QVA HORA DOMINVS VENIET" ("You do not know what time the Lord is coming").
 The east choir is less prominent, due to its built-in location and the addition of the Chapel of the Holy Tunic in the early 18th century.

 Interior

 The interior measures 112.5 by 41 meter.
 It consists of three largely Romanesque naves with Gothic vaulting.
 The original Roman structure is difficult to read on the inside but its basic rectangular form may still be recognized in the three easternmost bays of the nave.
 The four original columns were reused in the 11th century but changed into cruciform piers.
 A Baroque chapel for the relic of the Seamless robe of Jesus, recovered from the previous main altar in 1512, was added behind the east choir and is visible through an opening in the wall.
 The west choir is also decorated in the style of the German Baroque, and so are the chapels of Our Lady and the Holy Sacrament (with the "Golden Gate", part of the former rood screen), and most of the altars in the church.
 A Romanesque tympanum depicts Christ with the Virgin Mary and Saint Peter.
 The main church organ appears old but dates from 1974.